Colorado Avalanche: 2000–01 Stanley Cup champions

 The 2000–01 season was the best season the team has ever had due to phenomenal play by the all-time leading scorer in Avalanche history, Joe Sakic.
 The Avalanche won the Division and captured their second Presidents' Trophy after having finished the regular season with 52–16–10–4 for 118 points.
-Sakic finished the regular season with 118 points (54 goals and 64 assists), only three behind Jaromir Jagr's 121 points.
+Sakic finished the regular season with 118 points (54 goals and 64 assists), only three behind Jaromír Jágr's 121 points.
 On February 4, 2001, the Avalanche hosted the 2001 NHL All-Star Game.
 Patrick Roy, Ray Bourque, and Joe Sakic played for the North American team, who won 14–12 against the World team, which featured Milan Hejduk and Peter Forsberg.
 All but Hejduk were part of the starting lineups.
 Before the playoffs, the Avalanche acquired star defenseman Rob Blake and center Steven Reinprecht from the Los Angeles Kings in exchange for Adam Deadmarsh, Aaron Miller, and their 2001 first-round draft pick.

 The engraved names of the 2001 Stanley Cup champions, the Colorado Avalanche.